 In 2001 we came back to England and I established a studio in Ewelme, an historic Oxfordshire village well known for its fifteenth century church and school and its connection with Geoffrey Chaucer.

-I am still a member of the Oxfordshire Craft Guild and of West Ox Arts and every year the Pottery is open for Oxford Artweeks.
+I am a member of the Oxfordshire Craft Guild and of West Ox Arts and every year the Pottery is open for Oxford Artweeks.

 These days I work in stoneware and porcelain.
 The two clays I most enjoy throwing are a porcelain from Limoges and a lovely blue stoneware from St. Amand in Central France.